henkelmax/replay-voice-chat/readme.md

 - Each audio track is exported separately when rendering
 - Simple Voice Chat Plugin API support
 - Support for speeding up or slowing down replays

+## Configuration

+If you are the server owner, you can set `broadcast_range` in the voice chat config to a higher value, to be able to record and replay audio that's further away than the normal voice chat distance from the recorder's perspective.

 ## Credits